Summary: D-Ns role in Food Waste (2025 Jul)

 While not solely responsible for environmental sustainability initiatives, Dietitians-Nutritionists have a strong influence over food services, and food in the institutions is a strong driver of environmental impacts.
 Dietitians-Nutritionists should be at the table, collaborating with relevant colleagues to support this effort.

-• Be creative with any leftovers – eat them as part of the next meal or snack or transform them to something new.
+• Be creative with any leftovers – eat them as part of the next meal or snack, or transform them into something new.

-• Share your solutions and discuss you struggles with relevant groups you are part of (schools, religions, community, etc.)
+• Share your solutions and discuss your struggles with relevant groups you are part of (schools, religions, community, etc.)

 Resources in the ICDA SFS Toolkit: